stax76/mpv-scripts/README.md

 On Linux Alacritty has the advantage of not having any UI apart from the terminal.

-The Rofi configuration has like mpv a learning curve.
+The Rofi configuration has like mpv a steep learning curve.

 #### input.conf: